Fructose: structure, food sources, metabolism & health impact

 Glucose and intestinal absorption of fructose

-Experimentally, it has been observed that the coingestion of glucose with 50 g of fructose attenuates malabsorption symptoms in a dose-dependent manner, and, with equimolar mixtures of the two monosaccharides, no malabsorption have been observed up to 100 g of total sugars.[22]
-Therefore, its absorption is maximal when it is present, in the lumen of small intestine, in equimolar ratio with glucose.
-Noteworthy, the biological mechanism underlying this phenomenon has not yet been clarified.
-These observations are very important, for example, in sports nutrition, as, during competition or training, athletes may require a high intake of carbohydrates the unit of time, which may be achieved by mixtures of maltodextrin, therefore glucose, and fructose.[9]
+Experimentally, it has been observed that the co-ingestion of glucose with 50 grams of fructose attenuates malabsorption symptoms in a dose-dependent manner, and that, with equimolar mixtures of the two monosaccharides, no malabsorption has been observed up to 100 grams of total sugars.
+Therefore, absorption is maximal when fructose is present in the lumen of the small intestine in an equimolar ratio with glucose.
+It is noteworthy that the biological mechanism underlying this phenomenon has not yet been clarified.[26]

 Gastrointestinal side-effects of unabsorbed fructose